ehn-dcc-development/eu-dcc-business-rules/dcc-business-rules-utils/README.md

 # DCC Business Rules Utilities

+Version: 0.3.0-`.beta.0` (**pre-release**)

 This NPM package contains a number of useful “things” for working with EU DCC business rules conforming to the [EU DCC Validation Rules specification](https://ec.europa.eu/health/sites/default/files/ehealth/docs/eu-dcc_validation-rules_en.pdf) (link to PDF).
 These things are:

 * A TypeScript type for a rule: `Rule`.
+* A `normalCopyOf` function to make a copy of a `Rule` object with fields in a normalised key order.
 * A `validateRule` function that validates a rule against the JSON Schema, as well as against a number of other constraints (most of which are also checked for by the EU DCC Gateway).
-* A `normalCopyOf` function to make a copy of a `Rule` object with fields in a normalised key order.
-* A `hasRulesForAllEventTypes` function that checks for a rule set whether it covers all events.
+* A `hasRulesForAllEventTypes` function that checks for a set of rules (from one country) whether it covers all DCC *event types* (recovery, test, vaccination).
-    That's useful to avoid that a rule set doesn't have rules for a particular event type (recovery, test, vaccination), which is not the same as not accepting any DCC of that missing event type.
+    That's useful for the following: not having rules for a particular event type is **not** the same as not accepting any DCC of that missing event type.
+    In other words: you need to have explicit rules to yield `false` on a DCC having an event type you don't want to accept.
     Note: this function only looks at the rules' stated value of `CertificateType`, regardless of whether that value matches the actual `Logic`.
 * A `parseRuleId` function to parse a (valid) rule ID (in field `Identifier` of a `Rule`) into its constituent parts.
     That's useful to perform queries on collections of (versions of) rules.
+* A type `ValidationParameters`, and a function `validateDcc` to -you guessed it!- be able to validate a DCC.
+* Types `ValueSets`, `CompressedValueSets`, and a function `compressValueSets` to transform value sets coming from the EU DCC Gateway into the format necessary by the `validateDcc` function.

 ## Development

-Transpiling the TypeScript source to JavaScript can be done by running any of the following:
+Building the JavaScript bundle is done by running the build script as follows:

-    $ tsc
-    $ npm run build
+    $ ./build.sh

-The transpiled source is located in `dist/`.
+The bundle is then located in `dist/`.

-Checking for circular dependencies in the transpiled source can be done as follows:

-    $ [npx ] npx dpdm dist/ --circular --exit-code circular:1
-    $ npm run check-deps

-(The latter command also transpiles the source.)
-This command should exit with error code 1 in case of a circular dependency in the transpiled source.
+The build script also checks for circular dependencies, and should exit with error code 1 in case of a circular dependency in the transpiled source.

 ## Licensing

-Copyright (c) 2021 Meinte Boersma (as working for the [Dutch Ministry of Health, Science, and Sports](https://www.rijksoverheid.nl/ministeries/ministerie-van-volksgezondheid-welzijn-en-sport), and on behalf of/in support of the [European Health Network](https://ec.europa.eu/health/ehealth/policy/network_en)), and all other contributors
+Copyright (c) 2021- Meinte Boersma (as working for the [Dutch Ministry of Health, Science, and Sports](https://www.rijksoverheid.nl/ministeries/ministerie-van-volksgezondheid-welzijn-en-sport), and on behalf of/in support of the [European Health Network](https://ec.europa.eu/health/ehealth/policy/network_en)), and all other contributors

 Licensed under the **Apache License, Version 2.0** (the "License"); you may not use this file except in compliance with the License.